Republic of Ireland Golf Tours

 The run of holes from the 7th to the 17th are just fantastic, with the 11th rightly regarded by many as a real sensory experience and a true test of golf.

-Those holes that run along the top of the dunes with the beach below are stunning, and if there is a westerly blowing straight off the Atlantic, this course can be a ferocious - but enjoyable - test of your strategy and club selection.
+Those holes that run along the top of the dunes with the beach below are stunning, and if there is a westerly blowing straight off the Atlantic, this course can be a ferocious but enjoyable, and a test of your strategy and club selection.

 -